tgoulder4/stationspy/README.md

 `trackTrain(serviceID, date?, timeTillRefresh?)` _-> Promise\<typeof EventEmitter>_

-Emit live updates on a train until it's journey is complete.
+Emit live updates on a train until its journey is complete.
 You first need the `serviceID`.
 Retrieved by `findTrains(stationNameOrCode)` as shown above.

 E.g. ServiceID `P70052` departing on 18/08/2023: